spottmedia/ansible-ssh-login-notifications/README.md

 The scripts uses *pam_exec.so* in the PAM *open session* event to detect the login.

+It will rotate entries out of list of IPs based on datetime threshold, so we don't remember IPs forever.
+Has ability to provide a list of known IPs to not notify on them (in cases when automation accesses a server)

 ## Requirements

 This role has been tested in Ubuntu 14.04 and Ubuntu 16.04 but it should be valid for any distribution that uses the PAM Linux system.